 - Under $15: You’ll find mainly roof sealant products at this price point.
 The quality of the formulations varies quite a bit, but it’s possible to find good quality at a great price.
 Packages will also be smaller than at other price points.

-- $15-$40: The mid-range is home to a wide variety of products, from sealants to coatings, in a number of different formulations.
+- $15 to $40: The mid-range is home to a wide variety of products, from sealants to coatings, in a number of different formulations.
 The quality is usually good to very good, but still, keep an eye out for the brand you’re buying from.

-- Over $40: Complete roof coating kits come at this price point, as well as a couple of pricier formulation-only options.
+- $40 and up: Complete roof coating kits come at this price point, as well as a couple of pricier formulation-only options.
 Top quality comes at a bit of a higher price, but you’ll get what you paid for.
 Durable silicones tend to be in this price range.

 It’s important to remember that sealant and coating are two similar products that serve different purposes.
 If you’re looking for a product that insulates your RV, protects from weather damage in a number of different weather conditions, and adds structural integrity, you’ll want an RV coating product.
 If, on the other hand, you want to fix cracks or leaks in the roof, or another patchwork that involves small areas, a sealant is a better choice for the job.

 We’ve touched on this before, but we’ll say it again.
 The material your coating or sealant is made of makes a big difference in terms of how it performs.
 When it comes to pasting sealant and tape sealant, the formulation itself matters less than the overall quality of the product, but RV roof coatings are made from vastly different materials.
 The best, in terms of weather resistance, is silicone, but acrylic and urethane also serve their purposes.